 Once you understand how the appeal process works at a specific school, you will need to make your case in an appeal letter.
 It’s important to get this letter right, so here are some best practices to keep in mind as they start writing.

-- Have the student submit the appeal.
+- Have your student submit the appeal.
 It is important for you to remember that it is the student appealing for additional financial aid, not the parents.
-Of course, the parents need to provide much of the supporting documentation in many cases, but the best results come when the student is presenting their case.
+Of course, parents need to provide much of the supporting documentation in many cases, but the best results come when the student is presenting their case.

 - Keep it short and sweet.
 A one-page letter is ideal.